Offal: Malaysia and Singapore

-In Malaysia, cow or goat lung, called paru, coated in turmeric and fried is often served as a side dish to rice, especially in the ever-popular nasi lemak.
+In Malaysia, cow or goat lung, called paru, coated in turmeric and fried is often served as a side dish to rice, especially in the ever popular nasi lemak.
 Tripe is used in a few dishes either stir fried or in a gravy.
 Tripe is also consumed as satay.
 The liver is deep-fried or stir-fried in some vegetable dishes.

-In Singapore and Malaysia, pig's organ soup is a common feature of hawker centres.
+In Malaysia and Singapore, pig's organ soup is a common feature of hawker centres.
 Due to Singapore's proximity and ethnic makeup, many of the items written for Indonesia and Malaysia above are also found in Singapore.